The BEST KEPT Weight Loss Secrets

 The reality is that the truth is probably somewhere in the middle.

-You may not be able to change your weight set point range with one extreme short term quick fix caloric deficit, and while you may never have full control over your weight set point range and where you body decides to settle, you have some agency over your choices and you may be able to lower your weight set point range over time by changing your habits, behaviours and manipulating your environment.
+You may not be able to change your weight set point range with one extreme short term quick fix caloric deficit, and while you may never have full control over your weight set point range and where you body decides to settle, you have some agency over your choices and you may be able to lower your weight set point range over time by changing your habits, behaviours and manipulating your environment positively and in your favour.

-How do you lose weight without dieting?
+So, How do you lose weight then?
 Can you lose weight without a calorie deficit?

 And this is the million dollar question now isn’t it?
 How do you manage your weight, increase your energy and feel better in your body as you age, without dieting and being in a caloric deficit?